 What Are Some of the Medical Risks of Using Inhalants?

-While the use of inhalants can produce a quick, short-acting high in the moment, the after-effects can be significant from a health perspective.
+While the use of inhalants can produce a quick, short-acting high at the moment, the after-effects can be significant from a health perspective.
 Inhalant abusers may struggle with cognitive functions after a tolerance build-up.

 Immediately after the high wears off, someone abusing inhalants can feel anything from drowsiness, disinhibition, lightheadedness, and agitation.
 Prolonged use can even result in a loss of sensation or unconsciousness.